awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

 <a name="security-athena-lake-formation-jdbc-okta-tutorial-prerequisites"></a>
 **Prerequisites**
 This tutorial assumes that you have done the following:
-+ Created an AWS account\.
++ Created an Amazon Web Services account\.
 To create an account, visit the [Amazon Web Services home page](https://aws.amazon.com/)\.
 + [Set up a query results location](querying.md#query-results-specify-location) for Athena in Amazon S3\.
 + [Registered an Amazon S3 data bucket location](https://docs.aws.amazon.com/lake-formation/latest/dg/register-data-lake.html) with Lake Formation\.
 + Defined a [database](https://docs.aws.amazon.com/glue/latest/dg/define-database.html) and [tables](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) on the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) that point to your data in Amazon S3\.